How to list a farm for sale in Colombia and attract serious buyers

 Template to copy and adapt

-Selling farm in [municipality], village [name].
-It's [number] hectares, [time] from town center and [time] from [main city].
-It has [water], [electricity/internet], access by [type of road] and current use [coffee/livestock/recreation/mixed].
+Selling farm in [municipality], vereda [name].
+It is [number] hectares, [time] from the town center and [time] from [main city].
+It has [water], [electricity/internet], access via [type of road], and current use [coffee/cattle/recreation/mixed].
 The title is [public deed / possession / other].
 Price: $[value] COP.
-I provide real photos, approximate location and documents for review with serious buyer.
+I provide real photos, approximate location, and documents for review with a serious buyer.
 Visits by appointment only.

-After that base, add details that really sell: distance to town center, type of crops, house condition, water springs, fences, land registry number, view, neighbors, cell signal, internet and if there's room to expand.
+After that base, add details that really sell: distance to the town center, type of crops, condition of the house, water springs, fences, concrete tracks (placa huella), view, neighbors, cell signal, internet, and if there is space to expand.
 If something is a disadvantage, say it without drama.
-"The last 900 meters are unpaved" filters better than hiding it until the visit.
+“The last 900 meters are unpaved” filters better than hiding it until the visit.

 Photos: less postcard, more evidence

-The pretty photo helps, but it's not enough.
+A pretty photo helps, but it's not enough.
 A serious buyer wants to understand the farm before getting in the car.
-Upload landscape, yes, but also access, house, kitchen, bathrooms, pastures, crops, water source, view from the top, entrance, visible boundaries and any secondary construction.
+Upload landscape, yes, but also access, house, kitchen, bathrooms, pastures, crops, water source, view from the high part, entrance, visible boundaries, and any secondary construction.

-My minimum list: clean horizontal cover, front of house, inside house, access road, general view of land, water source, crops or pastures, flat area, sloped area and a photo showing scale.
-If you have a drone, use it, but don't hide the reality of the road with only aerial shots.
+My minimum list: clean horizontal cover, front of the house, interior of the house, access road, general view of the land, water source, crops or pastures, flat area, sloped area, and a photo that shows scale.
+If there is a drone, use it, but don't hide the reality of the road with only aerial shots.

-Don't edit too much.
-A farm with maximum saturated green generates distrust.
-Better natural light, sharp photos and order.
+Don't over-edit.
+A farm with the green saturated to the max generates distrust.
+Better natural light, sharp photos, and order.
 If the day is cloudy, wait.
-If there's trash or tools lying around, pick them up first.
+If there is trash or tools lying around, pick them up.
 Not because the buyer expects perfection, but because they expect care.

 How to filter without sounding rude

 Not everyone who writes is a buyer.
-Some are comparing, others are dreaming, others are intermediaries looking for margin.
-That's not bad, but your time is worth something.
-The key is to filter with normal questions, not with a gatekeeper tone.
+Some are comparing, others are dreaming, and others are intermediaries looking for a margin.
+That’s not bad, but your time is valuable.
+The key is to filter with normal questions, not with a doorman's tone.

 Serious buyer filter

-- What is your real budget and what currency are you thinking in?
+- What is your actual budget and in what currency are you thinking?

-- Are you buying with your own resources, credit, or sale of another property?
+- Are you buying with your own resources, a loan, or the sale of another property?

-- What is your timeline to buy: this month, three months, this year?
+- What is your timeline for buying: this month, three months, or this year?

-- What will you use it for: living, recreation, farming, livestock, investment?
+- What will you use it for: living, recreation, farming, livestock, or investment?

-If someone doesn't answer any of that and only asks for exact location, I wouldn't send the precise pin yet.
-Share the municipality, approximate village and coordinate a visit with full name.
-For farms, security also matters: don't publish exact coordinates if the property is isolated or has machinery, animals or crops.
+If someone doesn't answer any of that and only asks for the exact location, I wouldn't send a precise pin yet.
+Share the municipality, the approximate rural area (vereda), and coordinate a visit with their full name.
+For farms, security also matters: don't post exact coordinates if the property is empty or has machinery, animals, or crops.

-The serious buyer usually asks specific questions.
-They ask about water, deed, access, boundaries, neighbors, land use, easements or how long it takes from a city.
-The curious one asks "final price" before reading.
-Answer differently.
+A serious buyer usually asks specific questions.
+They ask about water, deeds, access, boundaries, neighbors, land use, easements, or how long it takes to get there from a city.
+The curious person asks for the “best price” before reading.
+Respond differently.

-Where to publish it and how to move the listing
+Where to post it and how to move the ad

-I would publish in three layers.
-First, an organized page that you can send as the main sheet.
-Second, local Facebook groups or WhatsApp with a short text that links to that sheet.
-Third, contacts in the area: farm administrators, neighbors, foremen, merchants and agents who really know the municipality.
+I would post in three layers.
+First, an organized page that you can send as a main file.
+Second, local Facebook or WhatsApp groups with a short text that links to that file.
+Third, local contacts: farm managers, neighbors, caretakers, merchants, and agents who really know the municipality.

-The main sheet must live in a stable place.
-If you only post in a WhatsApp group, tomorrow the listing is buried.
-If you post on a platform with a public URL, you can send it, update photos, receive contacts and appear in Google.
-That's what exists Colombia Move's farm category.
+The main file should live in a stable place.
+If you post only in a WhatsApp group, the ad will be buried by tomorrow.
+If you post on a platform with a public URL, you can send it, update photos, receive contacts, and appear on Google.
+That is what the Colombia Move farm category is for.

-When you share in groups, don't paste a novel.
-Use a short version: municipality, hectares, price, water, access, title and link.
-If someone is interested, let them see the full sheet.
-That avoids repeating the same thing twenty times and also helps you detect who really read it.
+When sharing in groups, don't paste a novel.
+Use a short version: municipality, hectares, price, water, access, title, and link.
+If someone is interested, let them see the full file.
+This avoids repeating the same thing twenty times and also helps you detect who actually read it.

 The first is hiding the price.
-In rural real estate it's still common to use "internal price" or "inquire via WhatsApp".
-That might work for an intermediary, but for the owner it brings noise.
-If the price is negotiable, publish it and write "I listen to serious offers".
+In rural real estate, “internal price” or “inquire via WhatsApp” is still used a lot.
+That might work for an intermediary, but it brings noise to the owner.
+If the price is negotiable, post it and write “serious offers considered.”

 The second is exaggerating the location.
-"An hour from Medellín" when it's two and a half hours is the fastest way to lose trust.
+“One hour from Medellín” when it’s actually two and a half hours is the fastest way to lose trust.
 On a farm, travel time is part of the product.
-If it's far away, say so and sell what it does have: peace, area, productivity or price per hectare.
+If it’s far, say so and sell what it does have: tranquility, area, productivity, or price per hectare.

 The third is not clarifying the title.
-Public deed, possession, assignment of rights and succession are not the same.
+Public deed, possession, assignment of rights, and succession are not the same thing.
 Not all buyers accept all scenarios.
-Better to lose a lead early than to lose three weeks on a promise that was never going to be signed.
+It’s better to lose a lead early than to lose three weeks on a promise that was never going to be signed.

 The right metric: fewer messages, better messages

-A viral listing is not always the one that receives a hundred chats.
-For a farm, I prefer ten good messages: people with budget, clear use and willingness to review documents.
-Your goal is not to entertain half of Facebook; it's to find the buyer who understands the value of the property.
+A viral ad isn't always the one that gets a hundred chats.
+For a farm, I prefer ten good messages: people with a budget, a clear use, and a willingness to review documents.
+Your goal is not to entertain half of Facebook; it’s to find the buyer who understands the value of the property.

-That's why this guide insists so much on concrete data.
-Hectares, water, access, title, price and distance.
-It sounds basic, but in the Colombian rural market it's still a huge competitive advantage.
-The seller who publishes clearly seems more trustworthy before answering the first message.
+That’s why this guide insists so much on concrete data.
+Hectares, water, access, title, price, and distance.
+It sounds basic, but in the Colombian rural market, it is still a huge competitive advantage.
+The seller who posts clearly seems more reliable before answering the first message.

-❓ Should I publish the exact location of the farm?
+❓ Should I post the exact location of the farm?

-Not at first.
-Publish the municipality, village or approximate area, and share the exact pin only with filtered buyers.
-It's a simple security measure, especially if the farm is isolated or has machinery, animals or crops.
+Not at the beginning.
+Post the municipality, rural area (vereda), or approximate zone, and share the exact pin only with filtered buyers.
+It is a simple security measure, especially if the farm is empty or has machinery, animals, or crops.

 ❓ What document does a serious buyer ask for first?

-Normally they ask for a certificate of tradition and freedom or property registration to validate ownership and annotations.
-You don't have to publish it openly, but it's good to have it current and ready for an advanced stage.
+They usually ask for the certificate of tradition and freedom (certificado de tradición y libertad) or the property registration (matrícula inmobiliaria) to validate ownership and annotations.
+You don't have to post it openly, but it is convenient to have it recent and ready for an advanced stage.

-❓ Is it better to sell a farm with a real estate agent or directly?
+❓ Is it better to sell a farm with a real estate agency or directly?

 It depends on your time and the legal status of the property.
-If the documentation is clear and you can attend visits, selling directly can save commission.
-If there are successions, complex boundaries or owners outside the country, professional support might be worth it.
+If the documentation is clear and you can attend visits, selling directly can save you a commission.
+If there are successions, complex boundaries, or owners outside the country, professional support may be worth it.

 ❓ What photo should be the cover?

-Use a horizontal photo that shows land and context, not just the house.
-The cover should explain the farm in three seconds: landscape, visual access, construction or productive use.
+Use a horizontal photo that shows the land and context, not just the house.
+The cover should explain the farm in three seconds: landscape, visual access, construction, or productive use.
 Avoid dark or overly edited photos.

-❓ Where can I publish a farm for free in Colombia?
+❓ Where can I post a farm for free in Colombia?

-You can publish it for free on Colombia Move, in the farms category.
-The advantage is that the listing gets a public URL, photos, rural data and direct contact, with no commission on sale.
+You can post it for free on Colombia Move, in the farms category.
+The advantage is that the ad remains with a public URL, photos, rural data, and direct contact, with no sales commission.

 Comments